 Generally, if shares are held in street name, the beneficial owner of the shares is entitled to give voting instructions to the broker or nominee holding the shares.
-Since Proposal No. 1 (election of directors), Proposal No. 2 (amending stock plan) and Proposal No. 4 (advisory vote on executive compensation) are each considered "non-routine" matters, your broker will not be able to vote your shares of our common stock without specific instructions from you.
+Since Proposal No. 1 (election of directors) and Proposal No. 3 (advisory vote on executive compensation) are each considered "non-routine" matters, your broker will not be able to vote your shares of our common stock without specific instructions from you.

-If you are a beneficial owner of shares registered in the name of your broker, bank, dealer or other similar organization, you should have received a Notice with voting instructions from that organization rather than from the Company.
+If you are a beneficial owner of shares registered in the name of your broker, bank, dealer or other similar organization, you should have received proxy materials and proxy card with voting instructions from that organization rather than from the Company.
 Follow the instructions from your broker or other agent to vote by telephone or over the internet or contact your broker or bank to request a proxy form.
 To vote in person at the Annual Meeting, you must obtain a valid proxy from your broker or other agent.